 A traffic management plan could also set out:

 Responsibilities of people managing traffic in the workplace.

 Responsibilities of people expected to interact with traffic in the workplace, and instructions or procedures for controlling traffic including in an emergency.

-Traffic Management Plans (TMP's) may be simple and take an hour to prepare or they may take weeks to prepare in consultation with experienced Temporary Traffic Management Technicians.
+Traffic Management Plans (TMPs) may be simple and take a few hours to prepare, or they may take weeks to prepare in consultation with experienced Temporary Traffic Management Technicians.